CMIP Phase 7 (CMIP7)

 CMIP7 Research Questions

 The CMIP Panel have collated four Fundamental Research Questions motivating Coupled Model intercomparison, which the data from CMIP7 will help to address substantially.
-Full descriptions of the science questions can be found in the CMIP7 Overview Paper (Dunne et al., 2025), currently being prepared for final submission.
+Full descriptions of the science questions can be found in the CMIP7 Overview Paper (Dunne et al., 2025).

 1. Patterns of sea surface change: How will tropical ocean temperature patterns co-evolve with those at higher latitudes?